 - Engelmann, S., Grossklags, J., & Papakyriakopoulos, O. (2018) A Democracy called Facebook?
 Participation as a Privacy Strategy on Social Media.
 Proceedings of the Annual Privacy Forum 2018.
 Lecture Notes in Computer Sciences (Springer).
 Full paper.
 Author Version Publisher Version

-- On Ethical Implications of Image-based User Modeling at FairUMAP, UMAP 2019, Larnaca, Cyprus.
+- Talk on Ethical Implications of Image-based User Modeling at FairUMAP, UMAP 2019, Larnaca, (Cyprus).

-- On Reasonable Image Inferences at Metaethics of AI & Self-learning Robots (Workshop), Venice International University & Ludwig Maximilian University of Munich, Venice, Italy.
+- Talk on Reasonable Image Inferences at Metaethics of AI & Self-learning Robots (Workshop), Venice International University & Ludwig Maximilian University of Munich, Venice (Italy).

-- On Clear Sanctions, Vague Rewards: How the Chinese Social Credit System Currently Defines "Good" and "Bad" Behavior at ACM Conference on Fairness, Accountability, and Transparency (FAT*), Atlanta, USA.
+- Talk on Clear Sanctions, Vague Rewards: How the Chinese Social Credit System Currently Defines "Good" and "Bad" Behavior at ACM Conference on Fairness, Accountability, and Transparency (FAT*), Atlanta.

-- On Notions of Good and Bad in the Chinese Social Credit System at Forum Privatheit, Munich.
+- Talk on Notions of Good and Bad in the Chinese Social Credit System at Forum Privatheit, Munich.

-- On Facebook's Power to Generate Data Narratives at Amsterdam Privacy Conference, Amsterdam.
+- Talk on Facebook's Power to Generate Data Narratives at Amsterdam Privacy Conference, Amsterdam.

-- On Pitfalls of Social Media Democracy at Amsterdam Privacy Conference, Amsterdam.
+- Talk on Pitfalls of Social Media Democracy at Amsterdam Privacy Conference, Amsterdam.

-- On Facebook Democracy? at Annual Privacy Forum, Barcelona.
+- Talk on Facebook Democracy? at Annual Privacy Forum, Barcelona.